lychin24/Predicting-Recipe-Ratings/README.md

 Using this test statistic, I ran a permutation test shuffling the missingness of the `'avg_rating'` column 5000 times to collect 5000 simulated differences in medians between the two distributions.

-*plot
+<iframe
+  src="images/mins_perm_med.html"
+  width="800"
+  height="600"
+  frameborder="0"
+></iframe>

 This test had an observed statistic of ___ as shown with the dashed line on the graph.
 The resulting p-value was 0.0 which is below the significance level.
 However, the resulting statistics seemed to almost all be zero.

 To make sure outliers weren't affecting the outcome, I also performed a permutation test with log minutes to hopefully reduce the power of the extreme values and the test statistic Absolute Difference in Means.

-*plot
+<iframe
+  src="images/mins_perm_log.html"
+  width="800"
+  height="600"
+  frameborder="0"
+></iframe>

 This test had an observed statistic of ___ plotted on the graph and a p-value of ___.
 Since both tests returned a p-value below the significance level, I reject the null hypothesis and conclude that there is enough evidence that missingness in `'avg_rating'` is associated with recipe preparation time.